-A type of immunotherapy, PMBN330 is a monoclonal antibody that targets a form of amyloid beta, one of the proteins whose accumulation damages and kills brain cells, leading to the progressive memory loss that characterizes this disease.
+A type of immunotherapy, PMN330 is a monoclonal antibody that targets a form of amyloid beta (Aβ), one of the proteins whose accumulation damages and kills brain cells, leading to the progressive memory loss that characterizes this disease.

 How PMN330 works

-Amyloid beta (AB) is a protein that has long been associated with AD, but research now suggests that only certain forms of amyloid beta are toxic to brain cells.
-People with AB plaques — the larger, more visible collections of protein — do not always have Alzheimer’s, while patients with severe Alzheimer’s do not necessarily have greater plaque buildup in the brain than those with less severe disease.
+Aβ is a protein that has long been associated with Alzheimer’s disease, but research now suggests that only certain forms of Aβ are toxic to brain cells as evidenced by the fact that people with the larger, more visible collections of protein do not always have Alzheimer’s disease.
+Moreover, patients with severe Alzheimer’s disease do not necessarily have greater plaque buildup in the brain than those with less severe disease.

-PMN330 targets prion-like amyloid beta to block the spread of the toxic protein and keep it from damaging nerve cells in the brain.
+PMN330 targets prion-like Aβ to block the spread of the toxic protein and keep it from damaging nerve cells in the brain.

-PMN330 is the third Alzheimer’s drug being developed by ProMIS that has met the criteria to be a validated lead product.
-A lead product is a therapy with the potential to succeed in clinical studies, and a validated product is one that has shown in tests sufficient evidence of its ability to bind to intended targets (binding affinity) and act in the body.
+PMN330 is the third Alzheimer’s disease treatment being developed by ProMIS that has met the criteria to be a validated lead product.
+A lead product is a therapy with the potential to succeed in clinical studies, and a validated product is one that has shown sufficient evidence of its ability to bind to intended targets and act in the body.

-In initial laboratory tests, PMN330 demonstrated that it binds specifically to the toxic form of AB, and that this binding keeps the toxic proteins from multiplying and damaging nerve cells.
+Initial laboratory tests demonstrated that PMN330 binds specifically to the toxic form of Aβ and that this binding keeps the toxic proteins from multiplying and damaging nerve cells.

-Next, investigators used a memory behavior test to see whether PMN330 prevented short-term memory loss in mice injected with toxic AB.
-Healthy mice introduced to a new object are known to remember it when it’s seen again, spending less time exploring the object than they did when first presented with it.
+Next, investigators used a memory-behavior test to see whether PMN330 prevented short-term memory loss in mice injected with toxic Aβ.
+Healthy mice introduced to a new object are known to remember it when it is seen again, spending less time exploring the object than they did when they were first presented with it.

-When these mice were treated with PMN330, however, new test results suggested the drug prevented short-term memory loss in these mice.
+When these mice were treated with PMN330, their short-term memory loss seemed to have been prevented.
 The finding was supported by changes in measures of biomarkers associated with inflammation and neuroprotection.

-The company’s two other lead potential Alzheimer’s treatments, PMN310 and PMN350, are also monoclonal antibodies directed against prion-like forms of amyloid beta.
-But all three lead products have differing targets on these toxic proteins, meaning they bind to different regions.
+The company’s two other lead potential Alzheimer’s disease treatments, PMN310 and PMN350, are also monoclonal antibodies directed against prion-like forms of amyloid beta.
+All three products have differing targets on these toxic proteins, meaning they bind to different regions.